Understanding Stepparent Rights Under Colorado Law

 Adopting your stepchild grants you all legal rights and responsibilities as a natural child.
 This means you can move with the child, make all medical and education decisions, and you may request visitation and be liable for child support in the event of a divorce.

 When a stepparent divorces the spouse that makes them a stepparent or their spouse dies, this can make situations complicated.
 After spending time bonding as a family, it may be difficult for both the stepchild and the stepparent to break the child-parent relationship after the divorce.
 However, under Colorado family law, former stepparents are legally allowed to request visitation or custody rights of their former stepchildren.
 The courts err in the best interest of the child, and in many cases, maintaining these parent-child relationships, even with a non-natural parent, is in their best interest.
 Former stepparents may even be granted custody of non-natural children if neither of the biological parents is physically caring for the child and the former stepparent is.

 Under Colorado law, the same laws discussed above apply to common-law marriages as well.
 If you are a stepparent facing parental rights, visitation, or custody challenges, contact the Law Offices of Kelli J. Malcolm today.
-Our experienced family lawyers will help you understand your legal rights and build your case in the best interest of your (former) stepchildren.
-Contact us for your consultation today.
+I will help you understand your legal rights and build your case in the best interest of your (former) stepchildren.
+Contact me for your consultation today.